 - All water used must be purified as needed without the use of chemicals.

-All stormwater and water discharge, including grey and black water, must be treated and managed at the Community scale either through reuse, a closed loop system, or infiltration.
+- All stormwater and water discharge must be treated on-site and managed either through reuse, a closed loop system or infiltration.

 COPYRIGHT © 2020 INTERNATIONAL LIVING FUTURE INSTITUTE.
 ALL RIGHTS RESERVED.